Harmonica-Men/AstroShop/README.md

 ## CSS Management for Project Structure

 In my project, I decided to use a single CSS file, base.css, to manage all the styling across the application.
-These variables are defined within styles.css, and ensuring they work correctly is crucial for applying themes consistently across the site.
+These variables are defined within base.css, and ensuring they work correctly is crucial for applying themes consistently across the site.

 By consolidating all the styles into one file, I make managing themes straightforward.
 If I need to switch themes or make adjustments, I only need to modify this single CSS file, which allows for a seamless transition to a new look and feel across the entire application.
 This approach not only simplifies maintenance but also reinforces my focus on code reuse and consistency.